 A Workout Tracker for Powerlifting

 Trackist is a workout tracker for powerlifters who want clean, fast logging of heavy sets.
-You record weight, reps, RPE, and rest on every set, track your squat, bench, and deadlift over time, and share your program with training partners through an invite code.
+You record weight, reps, RPE, and rest on every set, track your squat, bench, and deadlift over time, and get an AI plan that adapts as your strength builds.

 Powerlifting lives and dies by the log